awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

    1. Choose **Create traffic policy**\.

    1. On the **Name policy** page, specify the applicable values\.
-For more information, see [Values that You Specify When You Create a Traffic Policy](#traffic-policies-creating-values)\.
+For more information, see [Values that you specify when you create a traffic policy](#traffic-policies-creating-values)\.

    1. Skip to step 4\.